dcminter/zoomies/README.md

 ## TODO

-  * See if there's a simpler way to pass around the state to make it available in the closure.
+  * ~~See if there's a simpler way to pass around the state to make it available in the closure.~~ I *think* passing the Cell around is a sane way to have the value be both mutable and available to the closure.
   * ~~Add visual feedback of the zoom level~~
   * Fix wonkiness on the slider control range
   * Better handling of the device(s) and ranges for the camera